 Ethernet Ring Protection Switching (ERPS) is a protocol for Ethernet layer network rings.
 The protocol specifies the protection mechanism for sub-50ms delay time.
 The ring topology provides multipoint connectivity economically by reducing the number of links.
 ERPS provides highly reliable and stable protection in the ring topology, and it never forms loops, which can affect network operation and service availability.
-Figure 2.147 depicts an example of ring topology forming by four Atop's managed switch series.
+Figure 2.150 depicts an example of ring topology forming by four Atop's managed switch series.

-Figure 2.147 An Example of Ring Topology (Example made on EH7520)
+Figure 2.150 An Example of Ring Topology (Example made on EH7520)

-Figure 2.147 shows that each Ethernet Ring Node is connected to its adjacent Ethernet Ring Nodes participating in the same Ethernet Ring using two independent links (I.e. two ways).
+Figure 2.150 shows that each Ethernet Ring Node is connected to its adjacent Ethernet Ring Nodes participating in the same Ethernet Ring using two independent links (i.e. two ways).
 In the Ethernet ring, loops can be avoided by guaranteeing that traffic may flow on all but one of the ring links at any time.
 This particular link is called Ring Protection Link (RPL).
 A control message called Ring Automatic Protection Switch (R-APS) coordinates the activities of switching on/off the RPL.
 Under normal conditions, this link is blocked by the Owner Node.
 Thus, loops can be avoided by this mechanism.
 In case an Ethernet ring failure occurs, one designated Ethernet Ring Node called the RPL Owner Node will be responsible for unblocking its end of the RPL to allow RPL to be used as a backup link.
 The RPL is the backup link when one link failure occurs.

-Atop's EHG/EH7XXX series industrial managed switches provide a number of Ethernet ring protocol.
-The ERPS/Ring section is subdivided into six menus as shown in Figure 2.148, which are: ERPS Setting, iA-Ring Setting, C-Ring Setting, U-Ring Setting, Compatible-Chain Setting and MRP (Media Redundancy Protocol).
+Atop's RHG/EHG/EH7XXX series industrial managed switches provide a number of Ethernet ring protocol.
+The ERPS/Ring section is subdivided into six menus as shown in Figure 2.151, which are: ERPS Setting, iA-Ring Setting, C-Ring Setting, U-Ring Setting, Compatible-Chain Setting and MRP (Media Redundancy Protocol).

--ERPS Setting-+ Basic + Administration + Forwarding ERPS Enabled + Port Enabled Log + Power Over Ethernet UERPS Enabled + Trunking Heartbeat Interval 50 ms $(50 \sim 10000)$ + Unicast/Multicast MAC GARP/GVRP/GMRP Update + IP Multicast + SNMP + Spanning Tree RAPS Configure West Port East Port Node State VI AN State + VLAN Empty + Security - ERPS/Ring ERPS Setting Add a new RAPS VLAN iA-Ring Setting RAPS VLAN Add C-Ring Setting U-Ring Setting Compatible-Chain Setting
+iber Link Up lot Available

+Basic Administration ERPS Setting

+Forwarding ERPS Enabled

+Redundancy Log Enabled

+Port UERPS Enabled

+Trunking Unicast/Multicast MAC GARP/GVRP/GMRP Heartbeat Interval (50~10000) 50 ms

+IP Multicast Update

+Spanning Tree RAPS VLAN West Port East Port Node State Configure State

+Security Empty

+ERPS/Ring dd a new RAPS VLAN

+ERPS Setting iA-Ring Setting ^ ad a new RAPS VLAN

+C-Ring Setting RAPS VLAM N Add

+U-Ring Setting Add

+Compatible-Chain Setting

-Figure 2.148 ERPS/Ring Drowdown Menu
+Figure 2.151 ERPS/Ring Drowdown Menu

-2.15.1 ESRP Setting
+2.15.1 ERPS Setting